Cardiothoracic Surgery at Virginia Mason Franciscan Health

 When choosing a surgeon, you want to be assured that your heart is in good hands.
-At CHI Franciscan, our heart surgeons have consistently earned a place in the top tier of cardiothoracic surgeons for quality patient outcomes.
+At Virginia Mason Franciscan Health, our heart surgeons have consistently earned a place in the top tier of cardiothoracic surgeons for quality patient outcomes.

 Expert surgical care close to home